‘Art is where work meets love!’

 Art is, and always will be, our passion!
 For this reason, Creative Arts Atelier has sought to provide the tuition and fine art materials to meet the needs of artists in Durbanville, Cape Town’s northern suburbs and further afield since 1997.

-With the vision to grow an art community, current owners Pierre de Villiers (a previous Atelier student) and Sonja Frenz (artist and teacher) offer a relaxed environment where like-minded people can meet and nurture their creative talent through drawing and painting.
+With the vision to grow an art community, owner Pierre de Villiers (a previous Atelier student) offers a relaxed environment where like-minded people can meet and nurture their creative talent through drawing and painting.
 We have two studio areas that can accommodate classes simultaneously.
 Studio One can take up to 12 people, and the other eight.

 To support artists, we stock materials from most leading brands of art supplies and have expanded our range to cater for all levels, from beginner to professional.
 If you cannot find something on our shelves, please speak to us about sourcing and stocking it for you.

 To foster a greater awareness, knowledge and enjoyment of art, we offer art lovers the opportunity to join a community of like-minded people who are invited to upcoming classes, workshops and exhibitions, and informed of competitions, new products, talks by guest artists, painting mornings and more.
 We will also give you the opportunity to join us on guided outings to galleries for special exhibitions.
 To join our community, please ensure you are subscribed to our newsletter, and follow us on social media.

 Art is a wonderful way to mark a milestone and have fun!
 If your child is celebrating a birthday, we can host an art party for them and their friends in our studio!
 We will arrange an age appropriate activity, from painting to drawing or air-dry clay modelling, and provide all the materials to let them get creative and leave with a special art work.

 In addition to hosting children’s art parties, we run:

 - art workshops for children and their parents

 - team building workshops for companies.